La Querida (mansion): Kennedy ownership

 The town government of Palm Beach began attempting in the 1980s to list the property as a local historic landmark via the Landmarks Preservation Commission.
 Owners of properties designated as landmarks must seek permission from the commission to make any significant changes to their structure.
 The Kennedys fought against efforts to list La Querida as a local landmark.
 In 1980, town commissioners rejected the proposal to give the home this designation due to a report by a consultant concluding that the property lacked architectural significance.

 A second attempt to list the house as a town landmark occurred in 1990.
 That time, the Kennedy family hired an attorney to fight the designation, as owners cannot directly reject having their property selected.
-The Palm Beach Landmarks Preservation Commission chair James Sullivan remarked that by resisting the home's selection, "The Kennedys have lost an opportunity to acknowledge the significance of a home that played such an important role in our nation's history."
-Landmarks Preservation Commission decided to table the proposal.
+The Palm Beach Landmarks Preservation Commission chair, James Sullivan, remarked that by resisting the home's selection, "The Kennedys have lost an opportunity to acknowledge the significance of a home that played such an important role in our nation's history."
+The Commission decided to table the proposal.

 The town government began a third attempt to designate the property as a local landmark in February 1995.
 Eunice Kennedy Shriver filed a lawsuit, describing the new effort to place La Querida on the list of landmarks as "nothing but harassment".
 A judge decided not to allow the suit to proceed until after town proceedings were complete.
 By then, the lawyer representing the Kennedys argued that landmark designation could even decrease the value of the house and prospects for selling it.
 Although the Kennedys and the Landmarks Preservation Commission agreed on a compromise to allow only the gate and wall to be designated, town commissioners narrowly rejected the proposal on May 9 because, as mayor Paul Ilyinsky stated, "the whole business should be sent back for a complete designation hearing,."